Briard History, Family Crest & Coats of Arms

 Jean LaBrie, son of Louis and Jeanne, travelled from France to Canada in the 17th century.
 After arriving in Quebec he married Marie-Xainte Boucher, daughter of Pierre and Marie, at Château-Richer on 7th November 1689.

-Important Dates for the Briard family
+Early History of the Briard family

 This web page shows only a small excerpt of our Briard research.
 More information is included under the topic Early Briard History in all our PDF Extended History products and printed products wherever possible.